Our ecological production process - Bonden's products are designed to return to nature

 Non-industrial sheep wool production is considered a more sustainable solution.
 Favorable living conditions translate into higher quality lamb wool.
 The Finnish lamb race resembles the wool sheep and therefore its wool has its own unprocessed, natural feel.
 Due to our Nordic climate, there is no need for painful mulesing practices.
 To avoid erosion the sheep in Finland are free to graze in summer and house during harsh winters.
 We do not use pesticides to control parasite infections.
 Our legislation secures animal rights and curbs the use of chemicals.
 For this reason, we have selected it as our main raw material.

-Goal: 100% wool makes a good raw material even when it's reused.
-We are currently investigating the possibility of the return of used wool products.
+100% wool and 100% linen makes a good raw material even when it's reused.
+Our goal is to bring our own textile waste into something higher value.
+We are currently investigating the possibility of the return of used wool products..

 All our climate emissions calculated in 2019 are compensated through the Finnish carbon footprint compensation company CO2esto.
 Our aim is the year-to-year reduction of emissions, which we track with the use of indicators.
 The emissions we cannot reduce ourselves, we compensate.

 The lion’s share of our carbon footprint comes from the raw materials purchased.
 Other significant sources of emissions include the shipping of raw materials and products as well as business travels.